pantuza/domino-problem/README.md

 ### Contributing

 We are not stringent with contributions.
-Just do *fork*, make your modifications, write tests for it and send me a Pull Request.
+Just do a *fork*, make your modifications, write tests for it and send me a Pull Request.
 It will be very welcome!